 Federal and State Court Injunctions

-Our law firm handles high-stakes litigation for our clients in federal and state courts.
-We have substantial experience handling injunctive relief business cases.
+Our health law firm handles high-stakes litigation for our clients in federal and state courts.
+We have substantial experience handling injunctive relief business cases for physicians and medical practices.

 TRO, Preliminary Injunctions, Permanent Injunction Counsel

-Our law firm has handled, as lead counsel, numerous injunctive relief cases in both federal and state court, including the following types of matters: intellectual property disputes (e.g., software proprietary rights; trade name infringement), unlawful competition, alleged contract violations, ownership agreement and corporate disputes, and non-compete and other restrictive covenants.
-Our attorneys have the experience and knowledge to properly advise and effectively represent our clients who need to file or defend a case seeking injunctive relief.
+Our health law firm has handled, as lead counsel, numerous injunctive relief cases in both federal and state court, including the following types of matters for physicians and medical practices: unlawful competition, non-compete cases, alleged contract violations, ownership agreement and corporate rights disputes.
+Our AV-rated attorneys have the experience and knowledge to properly advise and effectively represent our customers who need to file or defend a case seeking injunctive relief.

 The Elements for Temporary and/or Preliminary Injunctive Relief